SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

     * The key file is downloaded in the .ppk version to be able to access the server.
     * The security constraints:
+        * These security conditions or constraints are important and depend on the intended use of the web servers.
-        * The constraints are set up when creating the instance or could be adjusted once the instance is created by accessing the "Actions ➡️ Security groups" in the instance console.
+        * For our use, the constraints are set up when creating the instance or could be adjusted once the instance is created by accessing the "Actions ➡️ Security groups" in the instance console.
         * The Following constraints are added:
     ![Screenshot 2023-08-06 162458](https://github.com/SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/assets/141555542/1f33ca0c-c9f5-4c5c-8286-098f8a25b4e4)
      ![Screenshot 2023-08-15 120253](https://github.com/SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/assets/141555542/f849aeb2-4ed6-4a5e-8317-c11e6788ec2d)